 1. To ensure that Leicester City Council (LCC) sets annual targets to reduce car use and implement policies designed to discourage car use;

 2. To improve bus services.
 We will encourage LCC to apply for a Bus Franchise under the Bus Services Act.
-If this proves impossible, we will introduce an enhanced partnership;
+If this proves impossible, we will support an enhanced partnership;

-3. To work with the LCC to implement a city wide congestion charge (but with agreed exemptions);
+3. To work with the LCC to implement a city wide congestion charge (but with agreed exemptions, and reduction for people on low incomes);

-4. To increase the number of segregated cycle lanes and to enforce the relevant driving regulations;
+4. To increase and enforce the number of segregated cycle lanes and connect them up to form a network across the city;

 5. To encourage the LCC to widen their proposed Workplace Parking Levy to the whole city;